michaeloconn98/ARApp/README.md

 * Android
   * [Viro Media App](https://play.google.com/store/apps/details?id=com.viromedia.viromedia)

 The penultimate step is to fetch the project directory and save it to your home directory.
-Either via cloning this repository or fetching the main folder from saved location.
+Either via cloning this repository or fetching the main folder from a saved location.

+Make sure all these steps are completed before continuing.

-Finally, to start the application up for it to be ran on your mobile device you need to run the application on an OSX (Mac), Linux or Windows computer.
+To start the application up for it to be ran on your mobile device you need to run the application on an OSX (Mac), Linux or Windows computer.
+The following steps detail how to do this and more.

 ### Installation
 In the terminal app of preference, the following commands need to be entered.